-In cascade testing, after the postmortem diagnosis in an index patient by a DNA test, an invitation can be sent to parents, brothers and sisters, and children.335 If any of the relatives is also diagnosed with the condition, a next circle of firstdegree relatives is invited.
+In cascade testing, after the postmortem diagnosis in an index patient by a DNA test, an invitation can be sent to parents, brothers and sisters, and children.
+If any of the relatives is also diagnosed with the condition, a next circle of first-degree relatives is invited.
 If one of the first-degree relatives is not available (either deceased or not wanting to participate), second-degree relatives are invited, for instance, children of a deceased sibling.
 This systematic approach is very effective in autosomal dominant conditions, since first-degree relatives are at 50% a priori risk to carry the same pathogenic mutation and second-degree relatives at 25% risk.
 For minors, the age at which treatment starts determines the age before which DNA testing is advised.
 This may differ between countries and conditions.
 DNA testing of minors is not advised if the result would have no consequences in childhood.

-Presymptomatic DNA testing makes it possible to organize preventive measures, such as regular cardiological follow-up, use of medication (eg, beta blockers), lifestyle advice (eg, avoid intensive sports), implantable cardioverter-defibrillators, or reproductive planning.^{80,193,336-342} Presymptomatic DNA testing also puts an end to uncertainty and fear for those family members who test negative.339 For them, follow-up investigations are no longer indicated.
+Presymptomatic DNA testing makes it possible to organize preventive measures, such as regular cardiological follow-up, use of medication (eg, beta blockers), lifestyle advice (eg, avoid intensive sports), implantable cardioverter-defibrillators, or reproductive planning.80,193,336-342 Presymptomatic DNA testing also puts an end to uncertainty and fear for those family members who test negative.
+For them, follow-up investigations are no longer indicated.

 In studies describing cascade screening, often the participation of relatives is limited.343-348 This implies that many persons carrying pathogenic variants remain undiagnosed and are at continued risk of sudden death.
-Increasingly, geneticists and other stakeholders plea for an active approach to cascade testing for conditions where interventions are available.349-351 Stakeholders agree on the importance of early diagnosis and informing the family.^{2,340,352} Barriers to cascade screening include out-of-pocket expenses for the patient, limited resources for informing relatives, and privacy regulations.^{339,351,353,354} To benefit from predictive, personalized, and preventive medicine, the roles and responsibilities of stakeholders in genetic testing as a preventive strategy need to be carefully aligned.
+Increasingly, geneticists and other stakeholders plea for an active approach to cascade testing for conditions where interventions are available.349-351 Stakeholders agree on the importance of early diagnosis and informing the family.
+Barriers to cascade screening include out-of-pocket expenses for the patient, limited resources for informing relatives, and privacy regulations.339,351,353,354 To benefit from predictive, personalized, and preventive medicine, the roles and responsibilities of stakeholders in genetic testing as a preventive strategy need to be carefully aligned.

-If clinical signs and symptoms suggest an inherited condition but no DNA test has been performed or no pathogenic variant has been identified, then history, examination, and clinical investigations of first-degree relatives are required to identify those at risk for SCD. jurisdictions.
-Studies have shown that there is substantial room for improvement of the uptake of family screening.
-Barriers include reluctance to consent to postmortem investigations, lack of information, and lack of funding for the services.
-While the services needed should involve many disciplines (pathologist, cardiologist, geneticist), the systematic approaching of family members fits the specialty of clinical genetics well.
-To achieve a high uptake, a systematic approach is needed.
+If clinical signs and symptoms suggest an inherited condition but no DNA test has been performed or no pathogenic variant has been identified, then history, examination, and clinical investigations of first-degree relatives are required to identify those at risk for SCD.

+Recommendations for investigation of the family: cause identifiedcascade testing, clinical and genetic investigations